izivkov/GShockTimeServer/gatttool_scripts/readme.md

 As an example, the script setTime.exp provided here read the time from the computer and send it to the watch.

-All the procedures given here works on GNU-Linux operating systems.
+All the procedures given here work on GNU-Linux operating systems.

 gatttool is a bluez utility that can be used to easily interact with a Bluetooth Low Energy device.
 It is considered deprecated and replaced by bluetoothctl, but the latter lack of documentation and is (to my opinion) more difficult to use.